-7 Focusing on corporate acquisitions of hospitals, Andreyeva et al. (2022) document negative effects on hospital readmissions, Cerullo et al. (2022) find no changes in patient outcomes except for a slight improvement in mortality among Medicare beneficiaries hospitalized with AMI, and Gao, Sevilir, and Kim (2021) find no changes in patient experience or mortality.
-La Forgia (2022) finds that physician practice acquisitions by management companies that provide financial services lead to reductions in quality.
+7 Focusing on acquisitions of hospitals, Andreyeva et al. (2022) document negative effects on hospital readmissions, Gao, Sevilir, and Kim (2021) find no changes in patient experience or mortality, while Cerullo et al. (2022) find no changes in patient outcomes except for a modest improvement in mortality among Medicare beneficiaries hospitalized with AMI.
+La Forgia (2022) finds that physician practice acquisitions by management companies that focus on financial services lead to reductions in quality.